Kindness Is Not Weakness

-A small cart was pulled down an idyllic countryside road, the grass flats surrounding the cart were lush, vibrant, and spotted with flowers of all colours.
-The trees nearby bore fruit, adding a sweet scent to the air, and the distant hills adds shape to the horizon, allowing for the golden rays of the morning sun to creep through, creating strong beams of light.
+A small cart was pulled down an idyllic countryside road; the grass flats surrounding the cart were lush, vibrant, and spotted with flowers of all colors.
+The trees nearby bore fruit, adding a sweet scent to the air, and the distant hills added shape to the horizon, allowing for the golden rays of the morning sun to creep through, creating strong beams of light.
 At the end of one of these light beams was a man holding the reigns to a small donkey that pulled his cart.
 The light rested upon his chest as the ambient light filled the wrinkles on his face so no shadow could hide, giving him a more youthful look that better represented how the man felt.
-Although his body had aged, his muscles not what they used to be, but still strong with the endurance of a hard life hidden beneath every callous, and every scar.
-The man chewed on fresh seeds as he made his way to town, down the road he spied three individuals walking towards him, he smiled, waving his hand he called out.
+Although his body had aged, his muscles were not what they used to be, but they were still strong with the endurance of a hard life hidden beneath every callous and every scar.
+The man chewed on fresh seeds as he made his way to town; down the road, he spied three individuals walking towards him; he smiled, waving his hand, he called out.

 The sun started to pick up heat as it rose into the sky, no longer caressing Dolor lovingly, now attacking it like a child jabbing the side of a nearby adult, trying to grab its attention.
-Down below in the grass laid the body of an old man, and the seeds that he chewed upon.
+Down below in the grass laid the body of an old man and the seeds that he chewed upon.
 Standing on the cart were four individuals that sifted their hands through the seed that lay in the back of the cart.
-A stout Dwarf leant against the cart with his staff in hand as he watched his partner, a satyr searched the pockets of the old man.
-Meanwhile an elf woman was pulling fistful of seeds from the bags and screaming in frustration as her partner sat where the old man sat, a human, he took in a deep breath and raised his arms to the sky to welcome the rays of the sun.
+A stout Dwarf leaned against the cart with his staff in hand as he watched his partner; a satyr, search the pockets of the old man.
+Meanwhile, an elf woman was pulling fistfuls of seeds from the bags and screaming in frustration as her partner sat where the old man sat, a human; he took in a deep breath and raised his arms to the sky to welcome the rays of the sun.